Andrew Vaughn Preview, Player Props: White Sox vs. Tigers

 - The pitching staff for the Tigers has a collective 8.5 K/9, which ranks 20th in the league.

-- The Tigers' 4.54 team ERA ranks 21st among all MLB pitching staffs.
+- The Tigers have the 20th-ranked team ERA among all MLB pitching staffs (4.52).

-- The lefty's last appearance was on Saturday against the Houston Astros, when he threw 4 2/3 innings, surrendering four earned runs while allowing five hits.
+- His most recent time out was on Monday against the New York Yankees, when the right-hander tossed 4 1/3 innings, surrendering one earned run while allowing three hits.

+- In 16 games this season, the 24-year-old has a 5.10 ERA and 9.7 strikeouts per nine innings, while giving up a batting average of .239 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.